 Road to the Championships

-The championship provides for a field of 36 teams determined based on their regional qualifying score and seeded by the NCAA Women’s Gymnastics Committee and the remaining teams are placed geographically at one of the four regional sites.
-Included in the championship field are also 30 all-around competitors and 24 individual event specialists (all of whom are not on a qualifying team).
+The championship provides for a field of 36 teams determined based on their national qualifying score.
+Teams 1-16 are seeded by the NCAA Women’s Gymnastics Committee and the remaining teams are placed geographically at one of the four regional sites.
+Included in the championship field are also 12 all-around competitors and 64 individual event specialists (all of whom are not on a qualifying team).

-The 2015 NCAA Women’s Gymnastics Championship teams, all-around competitors, and individual event specialists will be announced the last weekend of March prior to Regional competition.
+The 2019 NCAA Women’s Gymnastics Championship teams, all-around competitors, and individual event specialists will be announced the last weekend of March prior to regional competition.

-Six Regionals consisting of 6 teams, 5 all-around competitors (not on a qualifying team), and 1 individual specialist per event (not on a qualifying team) will be conducted at predetermined campus sites.
+Four regionals consisting of 9 teams and approximately 3 all-around competitors (not on a qualifying team), and 4 individual specialists per event (not on a qualifying team) will be conducted at predetermined campus sites.
 The first round will consist of two teams, second round will consist of eight teams and the regional final will consist of four teams.

-Advancing from regional competition to the national championships will be a total of 12 teams and 12 all-around competitors and event specialists.
-The top two teams and the top two all-around competitors and the top event specialist on each event (who are not on an advancing team) from each regional will receive an automatic berth to the national championships.
-In addition, the event winners at each regional will advance to the national championships (in that event only) if they are not part of a qualifying team or an all-around qualifier.
+Advancing from regional competition to the national championships will be a total of 8 teams and 4 all-around competitors and 16 event specialists.
+The top two teams, the top all-around competitors and the top event specialist on each event (who are not on an advancing team) from each regional will receive an automatic berth to the national championships.

 The team championship will be awarded to the team with the highest cumulative team score, with five scores counting per event.
-The all-around championship will be awarded to the individual with the highest cumulative score during semifinal competition.
-The individual event champions will be determined solely on the basis of scores from the individual event championships; scores from semifinal and team final competition will not be considered.
+The all-around and individual event championships will be awarded to the individuals with the highest cumulative score during semifinal competition.